 icon caret-left icon caret-right instagram pinterest linkedin facebook twitter goodreads question-circle facebook circle twitter circle linkedin circle instagram circle goodreads circle pinterest circle

 Rilla Askew received a 2009 Arts and Letters Award from the American Academy of Arts and Letters.
 Her first novel, The Mercy Seat, was a finalist for the PEN/Faulkner Award, a Boston Globe Notable Book, and received the Oklahoma Book Award and the Western Heritage Award in 1998.
 Her seminal novel about the 1921 Tulsa Race Massacre, Fire in Beulah, received the American Book Award and the Myers Book Award from the Gustavus Myers Center for the Study of Bigotry and Human Rights in 2002.
+Askew's most recent novel, Prize for the Fire, is an historical biographical novel about the Early Modern writer and martyr Anne Askew, whose connections to Queen Katheryn Parr, Henry VIII's last wife, put her own life in peril.
+Her new collection of short stories, The Hungry and the Haunted, is recently published by Belle Point Press.

 A 2004 fellow at Civiella Ranieri in Umbertide, Italy, Askew received the 2011 Arrell Gibson Lifetime Achievement Award from the Oklahoma Center for the Book.
 Her essays and short fiction have appeared in a variety of journals, and her story "The Killing Blanket" was selected for Prize Stories 1993: The O. Henry Awards.
 Askew's third novel, Harpsong, about dispossessed wayfarers during the Great Depression, received the Oklahoma Book Award, the Western Heritage Award, the WILLA Award from Women Writing the West, and the Violet Crown Award from the Writers League of Texas.
 Her novel Kind of Kin, a story about the complicated bonds of family, faith, and state immigration laws, was a finalist for the Western Spur Award, the Mountains and Plains Booksellers Award, and was long-listed for the Dublin IMPAC Prize.

 Askew's collection of creative nonfiction, Most American: Notes from a Wounded Place, spotlights the complex history of her home state: from the Trail of Tears to the Tulsa Race Massacre to the Murrah Federal Building bombing, Oklahoma appears as a microcosm of our national saga.
 Most American was longlisted for PEN America's award for the art of the essay.
-Askew's most recent novel, Prize for the Fire, moves back in time and across the pond to Tudor England for an historical biographical novel about the Early Modern writer and martyr Anne Askew.
-A new collection of short fiction, The Hungry and the Haunted, is forthcoming from Belle Point Press in 2024.

 "Rilla Askew--a storyteller of truth and grace in all she writes, whether novel or essay--moves us to compassionately consider Oklahoma in all its faces.
 Oklahoma's is a rough story of theft and coercion, of beauty and tenderness.
 In Most American, Askew teaches us to see with wiser eyes."